-- Environmental Programs: These projects include reduction and monitoring of emissions, and ongoing cleanup projects.
-This also includes the Clean Truck Program, which provides matching funds and incentives to help cover the cost of replacing older trucks with cleaner new trucks. - Technology: The alliance continues to invest in an operations service center that will allow customers and cargo owners to track their cargo as it moves through the gateway.
+Environmental Programs: These projects include reduction and monitoring of emissions, and ongoing cleanup projects.
+This also includes purchase of electric straddle carriers for its operations.
+The Clean Truck Program and the Clean Cargo Handling Equipment Incentive Program provide matching funds and incentives to help cover the cost of replacing older trucks or handling equipment with cleaner new ones.

+Technology: The alliance continues to invest in an operations service center that will allow customers and cargo owners to track their cargo as it moves through the gateway.